Links, tools and gadgets

 Back to horror with Stephen Bissette's TABOO #3 [1989] and the story "Poker Face", which is really grisly and not for the faint of heart after this page.
 But worth it.

 And to take us out, CRITTERS #50 [1990] has another Canadian comics mainstay, Ty Templeton, telling an autobiographical story (except, presumably, for the part where the characters are bears.
 But hey, stranger things are true) about fast food and rules.
 Templeton writes, does layouts and inks while Mireault draws the thing.
-A very memorable and funny story I think about every time I'm in a drive-thru.
+A very memorable and funny story I think about almost every time I'm in a drive-thru.

 More later, specifically about THE JAM and TO GET HER, but the subject matter of the latter is a bit too hard to really absorb right now.